 The Criminal Justice major or minor is for students pursuing careers in law enforcement, corrections, probation and parole, courts, law, private security, corporate security, criminal forensics, crime scene processing, or crime and criminological research.
-(Click here to learn more about the many rewarding career paths in criminal justice.)
+(Learn more about rewarding career paths in criminal justice.)

 Our Criminal Justice program has undergone some exciting changes.
 We're acquiring new academic professors and increasing the academic directions available to students.
 We've grown student enrollment in both the criminal justice major degree distinctions, and we've expanded the variety of courses we offer.
 For example, we've added a Public Safety Diving (PSD) technical certificate, which offers students the underwater expertise needed in public safety realms like policing, fire rescue, and search/rescue/recovery dive teams.
 Additionally, the new Forensic Investigation Research Station (FIRS) is a research, teaching, and service center that focuses on forensic taphonomy and related fields.
 The mission of FIRS is to learn about and teach the decomposition of human remains in the western Colorado environment.
 FIRS is one of only six such facilities in the United States, and it's the only one at altitude or with an arid climate.

 Alongside traditional classroom facilities, we engage students in hands-on learning at our Crime Scene House.
 This is an actual residence located near campus.
 The Crime Scene House is used for courses and practical scenarios in crime scene processing, criminal investigation, forensics, tactical training, osteology, and criminalistics.
 Along with FIRS, the Crime Scene House is where the classroom meets the “real world” – which is a unique feature of our Criminal Justice program.